pappu-kumar/cv/README.md

 # cv
-My first cv on web using html
+My first simple cv on web using html